-Environmental ategic Environmental Objectives Strategic Environmental Objectives Component Strategic Environmental Objectives Air To avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from transport Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency Promote continuing improvement in air quality Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution by 2020 and move closer to WHO recommended levels Climatic Factors To minimise emissions of greenhouse gasses Integrate sustainable design solutions into infrastructure Contribute towards the reduction of greenhouse gas emissions in line with national targets Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased use of public transport Population and Human Health Promote economic growth to encourage retention of working age population and funding of sustainable development and environmental protection and management Ensure that existing population and planned growth is matched with the required public infrastructure and the required services Safeguard citizens from environment-related pressures and risks to health and well-being Biodiversity, Flora and Fauna To preserve, protect, maintain and, where appropriate, enhance the terrestrial, aquatic and soil biodiversity, particularly EU designated sites and protected species Ensure no adverse effects on the integrity of any European site, with regard to its qualifying interests, associated conservation status, structure and function Safeguard national, regional and local designated sites and supporting features which function as stepping stones for migration, dispersal and genetic exchange of wild species Enhance biodiversity in line with the National Biodiversity Strategy and its targets To protect, maintain and conserve natural capital Material Assets Optimise existing infrastructure and provide new infrastructure to match population distribution proposals Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes Soil (and Land) Protect soils against pollution, and prevent degradation of the soil resource Promote the sustainable use of infill and brownfield sites over the use of greenfield Safeguard areas of prime agricultural land and designated geological sites Water Ensure that the status of water bodies is protected, maintained and improved in line with the requirements of the Water Framework Directive and Marine Strategy Framework Directive Avoid inappropriate development in areas at risk of flooding and areas that are vulnerable to current and future erosion, particularly coastal areas Integrate sustainable water management solutions (such as SuDS, porous surfacing, etc.) into new projects Landscape To implement the identification, assessment, protection, management and planning of landscapes having regard to the European Landscape Convention Cultural Heritage Protect places, features, buildings and landscapes of cultural, archaeological or architectural heritage
+Strategic Environmental Objectives Component Air To avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from transport Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency Promote continuing improvement in air quality Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution by 2020 and move closer to WHO recommended levels Climatic Factors To minimise emissions of greenhouse gasses Climatic Factors Integrate sustainable design solutions into infrastructure Contribute towards the reduction of greenhouse gas emissions in line with national targets Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased use of public transport Population and Promote the use of reference and energy, energy encient development and increased use of public transport Promote economic growth to encourage retention of working age population and funding of sustainable development Human Health and environmental protection and management numan nearth • Ensure that existing population and planned growth is matched with the required public infrastructure and the required services Safeguard citizens from environment-related pressures and risks to health and well-being Biodiversity, • To preserve, protect, maintain and, where appropriate, enhance the terrestrial, aquatic and soil biodiversity, Flora and Fauna particularly EU designated sites and protected species Ensure no adverse effects on the integrity of any European site, with regard to its gualifying interests, associated conservation status, structure and function Safeguard national, regional and local designated sites and supporting features which function as stepping stones for migration, dispersal and genetic exchange of wild species Enhance biodiversity in line with the National Biodiversity Strategy and its targets To protect, maintain and conserve natural capital Material Assets Optimise existing infrastructure and provide new infrastructure to match population distribution proposals • Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes Soil (and Land) Protect soils against pollution, and prevent degradation of the soil resource Promote the sustainable use of infill and brownfield sites over the use of greenfield Safaguerd groups of prime agricultural and designated geolegical sites \A/atan Safeguard areas of prime agricultural land and designated geological sites Water • Ensure that the status of water bodies is protected, maintained and improved in line with the requirements of the Water Framework Directive and Marine Strategy Framework Directive • Avoid inappropriate development in areas at risk of flooding and areas that are vulnerable to current and future erosion, particularly coastal areas Integrate sustainable water management solutions (such as SuDS, porous surfacing, etc.) into new projects • megrate sustainable water management solutions (such as subs, porous surrating, etc.) Into new projects Landscape • To implement the identification, assessment, protection, management and planning of landscapes having regard to the European Landscape Convention Cultural Protect places, features, buildings and landscapes of cultural, archaeological or architectural heritage Heritage